Alderley House: Lewis Vulliamy's 19th-century redesign for Robert Blagden Hale

 The house is built of ashlar with a Cotswold stone slate roof.
 It forms three sides of an entrance court, with a shallow, single storey porch in the middle of the central range making a token gesture at an E-plan.
 The parapet above the entrance porch features a heron's head motif (the Hale family crest) above the initials of Robert Blagden Hale.
-The main body of the house is a double-pile (a type of compact plan in which rooms face outwards in both directions from a central dividing wall), a style that became standard for country houses from the Restoration onwards.
+The main body of the house is a double-pile, a type of compact plan in which rooms face outwards in both directions from a central dividing wall, a style that became standard for country houses from the Restoration onwards.
 Alderley House was one of the earliest examples of a double-pile plan in Gloucestershire, and its entrance court range consists of 3 full storeys whereas the garden side range has 2 storeys and attics.

 Including the new decoration and furnishings and the architect's commission, the total cost of building the house was £16,746 15s 8d.
-This represents the lower end of the range of country house building costs in the Victorian period; it is an extremely modest sum in comparison with the vast cost of Westonbirt House (also designed by Vulliamy) whose construction for Robert Stayner Holford (Robert Blagden Hale's brother-in-law) began after the completion of the redesigned Alderley House.
+This represents the lower end of the range of country house building costs in the Victorian period; it is a modest sum in comparison with the cost of Westonbirt House, also designed by Vulliamy, whose construction for Robert Stayner Holford, Robert Blagden Hale's brother-in-law, began after the completion of the redesigned Alderley House.